Young boost for United before busy week

 MOYES PRAISED

-"David Moyes has got a very strong unit at Everton, very experienced ... they've only lost three games this season," he said.
+"David Moyes has got a very strong unit at Everton, very experienced and their record - they've only lost three games this season," he said.

 "They are a difficult opponent," Ferguson said.
 "They have got a genuine chance of finishing in the top four.